 When someone is choking, what do you do?
 What if there's a fire?
 Or gunshots at the neighbor's house?
 What if someone is about to deliver a baby?

 We don't blame you if you wouldn't know how to properly handle even one of those scenarios.
 But for 911 dispatchers, they have to know what to do — and how to give someone the proper instructions, all done over the phone without the benefit of eye contact and hand gestures.

-Working as a 911 dispatcher is no ordinary job, as you'll see in Oxygen's upcoming series "911 Crisis Center," premiering Saturday, November 6 at 9/8c on Oxygen.
-The show takes place at the dynamic Chagrin Valley Dispatch, a nationally regarded emergency call center in Bedford, Ohio.
+Working as a 911 dispatcher is no ordinary job, as you'll see in Season 2 of Oxygen's series "911 Crisis Center," premiering Saturday, Sept.
+3 at 9:30/8:30c with new episodes airing at 9/8c beginning Sept.
+10. The show takes place at the dynamic Chagrin Valley Dispatch, a nationally regarded emergency call center in Bedford, Ohio.
 The center of the action revolves around the responders’ calm demeanor, quick thinking, and ability to draw out essential information from callers in the midst of extreme situations is often the difference between life and death.

-So, in advance of the upcoming series, take a peek at what life is really like inside an emergency dispatch center.
+So, in advance of the upcoming season, take a peek at what life is really like inside an emergency dispatch center.

 What To Know About A 911 Dispatch Center

 "Welcome to Chagrin Valley Dispatch Center.
 This is the heartbeat of the cities that we dispatch for.
 All 17 police, fire, and EMS," Charline Polk, a dispatch supervisor, explains in the clip above.

 Police, fire, and EMS (emergency medical services) are the three main prongs of emergency dispatch, and dispatchers have to know which branch (if not all of them) to alert when a call comes in.
 Geography is also a crucial part of the job, one dispatcher explains — you have to understand which station is closest to the emergency situation.